andrefigueira/andrefigueira/README.md

 [polyxmedia.com](https://polyxmedia.com)

+My portfolio with example projects, demos, free stuff and more...

 [jsoneditor.io](https://jsoneditor.io)

 Edit your JSON, XML, YAML for FREE with a modern online editor with a variety of handy inbuilt tools and no ads.